CUBRID Lock Manager

 © 2026 CUBRID Corporation.
 All rights reserved.

-Same code, but another transaction T2 already holds S on row r when T1 begins.
+Same code, same MVCC-disabled premise — but another transaction T2 already holds S on row r when T1 begins.

 t T1 (the upgrader) T2 (other reader) r's holders T1's LK_ENTRY